codalogic/Aarch64-Experiments/060-puthex/README.md

 Compared to the earlier subroutines, this has turned out to be quite long but hopefully it will all make sense.

+Let's begin...

-I want to precede the displayed number with `0x`.
-To do that I defined an ascii string.
-I put it in the `.text` program section because i didn't want it to be modifiable.
+I want to prefix the displayed number with `0x`.
+To do that I defined an ASCII string.
+I put it in the `.text` program segment because I didn't want it to be modifiable.

 ```asm
 hex_preamble: .ascii "0x"
 ```

 The prefix is only 16-bits long.
-Instructions need to be aligned to 32-bit boundaries so it is necessary to tell the assembler to `.align`.
+Instructions need to be aligned to 32-bit boundaries so it is necessary to tell the assembler to re-align its output using the `.align` directive.
 In this case the `2` tells the assembler to align to a `2^2` byte boundary.

 ```asm
 .align 2    // 4 byte boundary
 ```

-Starting the subroutine, we do the regular stack from start sequence.
+Starting the subroutine, we do the regular stack from preamble sequence.

 ```asm
 puthex: